Other Pollinators — Mosquitoes

 The scientific literature describes the pollination by mosquitoes of at least two plant species: Platanthera obtusata

-(syn.
-Habenaria obtusata) and Silene otites.
-P. obtusata – bluntleaved orchid – is found in cold, wet regions in
+P. obtusata, the blunt-leaved orchid, is found in cold, wet regions in

 North America and northern Eurasia.
 It is pollinated by mosquitoes from multiple genera including several species

 in the genus Aedes.
-Mosquitoes visit the flowers to feed on the nectar and, subsequently, pollinia (clusters of
+Mosquitoes visit the flowers to feed on the nectar and, subsequently, pollen

-pollen) become attached to their eyes and are moved from flower to flower.
+become attached to their eyes and is moved from flower to flower.
 This scenario likely plays out in other

 species of Arctic orchids as well*.